 In your title, please capitalize first letter of all important words.

 Articles with visuals get 94% more responses than those without.
-Please indicate if you desire an image to be in a particular place, otherwise the contact person you are working with (see point 4. below) will decide.
-Please send all images as email attachments to alia @ enliveningedge.org, and indicate where in your Word document each one goes.
+Please indicate if you desire an image to be in a particular place, otherwise the Writing Quality Amplifier will decide.

-EE’s new “magazine” format requires a “Featured Image” for each article, in addition to any images you’d like to include within the article.
+EE’s Magazine format requires a “Featured Image” for each article, in addition to any images you’d like to include within the article.
 The Featured Image is displayed on the main page, and above all text in the article, and serves as hyperlink for reader navigation in several places on the site.

 By submitting an article, you give us permission to make proofreading and light copy-edit changes without consulting you prior to publication.
 It is our policy that if we have more substantive changes to suggest, that will be done in conversation with you.
 If you want other arrangements, let us know ahead.

-And we urge you to keep checking back to your post for comments, so you can be in a generative conversation with readers.
+When your article is published, if you go and make a first comment, that will encourage others to comment.
+Our system notifies you of any comments, so you can respond if you wish, and be in a generative conversation with readers.
 That’s a huge part of your reason for writing, isn’t it?
 And a huge part of Enlivening Edge’s Evolutionary Purpose.

 Please let us know how these Writer’s Guidelines could be more helpful and informative, via the Contact Us form.